-"Our goal is to team up with approximately 100 producers to enroll 100,000 acres over five years," says Dr. Hannah Birge, Director of Water and Agriculture for The Nature Conservancy in Nebraska.
+"Our goal is to team up with approximately 100 producers to enroll 100,000 acres over five years," says Jacob Fritton, Director of Agriculture for The Nature Conservancy in Nebraska.
 "Farmers who enroll will be compensated for adopting cover crops, no-till and/or diverse rotations."

 Get Enrollment Details

 Download the Nebraska Soil Carbon Project's recruitment and enrollment information for an in-depth description of the timeline, data privacy, farmer expectations and key contacts.

 Nebraska Soil Carbon Project By The Numbers

 - 100,000 acres of new soil health practices in central Nebraska croplands

 - Five years

 - Around 100 farmers